schatterjee4/rollup-react-redux-bootstrapper/README.md

 - [redux-localstorage](https://github.com/elgerlambert/redux-localstorage) is configured out of the box to maintain your application state in your browsers local storage
 - CSS can be imported in your app via `import 'My.css'` - Rollup is configured to bundle CSS into your built JS artefact
-- [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) extensions is configured out of the box
+- [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension) extension is configured out of the box (if you have it installed in your browser)